 Companies are always on the battlefied, trying to provide their customers with a good experience and service, in order to increase global customer satisfaction.
 But sometimes things don't go so well and customer criticism occurs.

-Did you have an NPS survey that didn't go as planned?
-Did you receive an angry email from a dissatisfied customer?
+Your NPS survey score didn't go as planned?
+Perhaps you received an angry email from a dissatisfied customer...
+Don't panic!

-Don't panic.
-When you respond in the right way, customer criticism can be a valuable tool for your business.
+When you approach and address customer dissatisfaction in the right way, their criticism will become a valuable tool for your business.

-Read on to learn how to manage customer criticism's in a way that can turn a complaining customer into a brand ambassador.
+Through this article, we'll help you understanding how to manage customer criticisms in a way that can revert a complaining customer into a brand ambassador.

-A customer should have regular access to customer satisfaction surveys as well as the ability to communicate with a representative through social media, on the phone, and through email or on your website.
+A customer should have regular access to customer satisfaction surveys as well as the possibility to communicate with a representative through social media, on the phone, through email or on your website.